The Misadventures of Tron Bonne: Reception

 The game received "favorable" reviews according to the review aggregation website GameRankings.
-Jeff Lundrigan of Next Generation said in an early review, "This is not a game that's neatly pigeonholed as anything, whether by game genre, or by approach, which as far as we're concerned is reason enough to like it.
+Jeff Lundrigan of NextGen said in an early review, "This is not a game that's neatly pigeonholed as anything, whether by game genre, or by approach, which as far as we're concerned is reason enough to like it.
 The bonus is that it also happens to be terrific."
 In Japan, Famitsu gave it a score of 27 out of 40.
+GamePro said in an early review, "For fans of Mega Man Legends and those looking for a lighthearted action title with some variety, Tron is a strong rental – just don't expect to be thrilled for days on end.
+It's a fun, but short, ride."

-According to Media Create sales information, The Misadventures of Tron Bonne was the 212th best-selling video game in Japan in 1999 at 61,127 copies sold.
+According to Media Create sales information, The Misadventures of Tron Bonne was the 212th best-selling video game in Japan in 1999 at 61,127 units sold.
 Eidos reported light sales of the game, among other releases, for its first quarter financial results ending June 30, 2000.

+The game was nominated for the "Best Miscellaneous Game" award at the Official U.S. PlayStation Magazine 2000 Editors' Awards, which went to RPG Maker.

-In a 2007 retrospective of the Mega Man series, Jeremy Parish of 1UP.com ranked The Misadventures of Tron Bonne as "Worth it!", with comments focused on the gameplay and the playable characters.
+In a 2007 retrospective of the Mega Man series, Jeremy Parish of 1Up.com ranked The Misadventures of Tron Bonne as "Worth it!", with comments focused on the gameplay and the playable characters.
 GameSpot called it a "bridge" between Mega Man Legends and its sequel and that some fans would not find it appealing.